SuperTapood/Cudheart/README.md

 - [ ] fix the ops functions T nonsense
+- [ ] add more destroy argument to functions
 - [ ] make sure there is no undefined behavior when passing negative k (offset) to a function
 - [ ] add the rest of matrix creation functions
 - [ ] test matrix creation and conversion